Why Do I Feel Like I Don't Fit In Anywhere?

 "Where do I belong as myself?"

 Many people spend years trying to earn belonging.
-Healing often begins when they realize:
+Healing often begins when they realize they do not need to become someone different to deserve a place.

 A Grounded Perspective